OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 rendered markdown document
 (NEON_forecast_challenge_workshop_terrestrial.md).

+Note: if you are familiar with and comfortable using Docker containers you can run this easily using the `eco4cast/rocker-neon4cast` Docker image which has all the packages pre-installed in a stable Linux environment.

 # 2 Introduction to NEON forecast challenge

 The EFI RCN NEON Forecast Challenge asks the scientific community to